Stanford-NavLab/gnss_lib_py/docs/source/tutorials/tutorials.rst

 Visualization Tutorials
 -----------------------

-This tutorial illustrates a few of the most common plotting functions available in the :code:`visualizations` directory.
+These tutorials illustrate a few of the most common plotting functions available in the :code:`visualizations` directory.

 .. toctree::